San Jose Sharks: Cow Palace years (1991–1993)

-Early success and rebuilding (1993–1997)
+Early success and rebuilding (1993–1996)

-For their third season, 1993–94, the Sharks moved to their new home, the San Jose Arena, and were placed in the Western Conference's Pacific Division.
-Under head coach Kevin Constantine, the Sharks pulled off the biggest turnaround in NHL history, finishing with a 33–35–16 record and making the Stanley Cup playoffs for the first time in team history with 82 points, an NHL record 58-point jump from the previous season.
+For their third season, 1993–94, the Sharks moved to their new and current home, the San Jose Arena, and were placed in the Western Conference's Pacific Division.
+Under new head coach Kevin Constantine, the Sharks pulled off the biggest turnaround in NHL history, finishing with a 33–35–16 record and making the Stanley Cup playoffs for the first time in team history with 82 points, an NHL record 58-point jump from the previous season.
 They were seeded eighth in the Western Conference playoffs and faced the Detroit Red Wings, the top-seeded Western Conference team and a favorite to win the Stanley Cup.
 In one of the biggest upsets in Stanley Cup playoff history, the underdog Sharks shocked the Red Wings in seven games.
-In Game 7 at Joe Louis Arena, Jamie Baker scored the game-winning goal in the third period after goaltender Chris Osgood was out of position and the Sharks won 3–2.
-In the second round, the Sharks had a 3–2 series lead over the Toronto Maple Leafs, but lost the final two games in Toronto, including an overtime loss in Game 6.
+In game seven at Joe Louis Arena, Jamie Baker scored the game-winning goal in the third period after goaltender Chris Osgood was out of position and the Sharks won 3–2, becoming the first eighth-seed in the history of North American professional sports to defeat the first seed in a playoff series.
+In the second round, the Sharks had a 3–2 series lead over the Toronto Maple Leafs, but lost the final two games in Toronto.

 In 1994–95, the Sharks earned their second-straight playoff berth and again reached the second round.
-Ray Whitney scored a goal in double overtime of Game 7 of the Conference Quarter-finals against the Calgary Flames.
-Key Sharks players included goaltender Arturs Irbe, defenseman Sandis Ozolinsh and forwards Igor Larionov and Sergei Makarov.
-Despite their success against Calgary, round two would prove to be a disaster for the Sharks, when they lost in a four-game sweep to Detroit (in a rematch of the previous year) without even holding a single lead in all four games.
-However, the 1995 season also saw the only rainout in the history of the NHL, when the Guadalupe River flooded its banks in March 1995, making it impossible for anyone to get into the San Jose Arena for a game between the Sharks and the Detroit Red Wings.
+Ray Whitney scored the double-overtime game-winning goal of game seven of the conference quarterfinals against the Calgary Flames.
+Despite their success against Calgary, they lost in a four-game sweep to Detroit.
+However, the 1994–95 season also saw the only rainout in the history of the NHL, when the Guadalupe River flooded its banks in March 1995, making it impossible for anyone to get into the San Jose Arena for a game between the Sharks and the Detroit Red Wings.
+Constantine was given a three-year deal prior to the 1995–96 season.

-In 1995–96, the Sharks finished last in the Pacific Division and failed to make the playoffs.
-The team also underwent major changes: during the season, they traded Ozolinsh and Larionov, and Irbe, who had suffered an off-ice injury, was released at the end of the season.
-The team began rebuilding, acquiring forward Owen Nolan from the Colorado Avalanche, as well as several other players.
-Constantine was fired midway through the season and replaced by interim coach Jim Wiley.
+In the regular season, Constantine was fired after a 3–18–4 start to the season and replaced by Jim Wiley.
+The Sharks finished last in the Pacific Division and failed to make the playoffs.
+The team also traded out forward Sandis Ozolinsh to the Colorado Avalanche for Owen Nolan.
+Grillo was also fired with Lombardi holding the sole responsibility of general manager.